 There are some side effects, but only if you abuse the recommended dosage, so DON’T!

 Currently, I could only find one testosterone boosting supplement that includes Spilanthes Acmella.
 It is called Ultimate-T and is made by a very reputable company called USP Labs.
 The only problem I have with Ultimate-T is that the Spilanthes Acmella is in a proprietary formula so we don’t know the actual amount included.
-That is a red flag for me, because I want to see exact dosages to make sure we know what we are taking.
+That is a red flag for me because I want to see the exact dosages to make sure we know what we are taking.

 There are some really good Spilanthes products on Amazon that I recommend.
 Here are some of these products: